ZihengChen/Notebook/Recom/readme.md

 This file will be opened in Mozilla Firefox, the default browser, if it is installed.
 You can view the subprocesses and Feynman diagrams for the process under Process Information.

+Then run the generator simply by
 ```
 ./bin/generate_events
 ```

-This will produce `.lhe` events located in `Events/run_XX/'.
+This will produce a `.lhe` file located in the `Events/run_XX/`.
+The `.lhe` file can be further plugged into CMSSW for full simulation and reconstruction.

-If you want simulate CMS with delphes, in the generator prompt, you can turn it on and use CMS simulation card `Cards/delphes_card_CMS.dat`
+Alternatively, a fast simulation of CMS detector can be done with Delphes.
+To do so, in the generator prompt, turn on Delphes and choose the CMS simulation card `Cards/delphes_card_CMS.dat`
+A resulting root file with delphes simulation will be produced in the `Events/run_XX/` folder in addition to `.lhe` file.